 Each week we will be featuring a local bar, pub or club to help boost the Kiwi hospitality industry and encourage customers to get out and explore!

-How has business been going during this tough year?
+How has the business been going during this tough year?

-What have you been doing to encourage customers to come back to your local?
+What have you been doing to encourage customers to come/come back to your local?

-How would you describe the atmosphere of your Elmo’s?
+How would you describe the atmosphere of Little Culprit?